stnolting/neorv32/README.md

 ### Non-RISC-V-Compliant Issues

-* `misa` CSR is read-only - no dynamic enabling/disabling of synthesized CPU extensions during runtime
+* `misa` CSR is read-only - no dynamic enabling/disabling of synthesized CPU extensions during runtime; for compatibility: write accesses (in m-mode) are ignored and do not cause an exception
-* `mcause` CSR is read-only
 * The physical memory protection (**PMP**) only supports `NAPOT` mode, a minimal granularity of 8 bytes and only up to 8 regions